mathematicalmaker/M5Stack-PCB-Tester/README.md

 };
 ```

-### Test Configuration Names
+### PCB Layout Names

-The `mapNames` array provides descriptive names for each test configuration.
-These names are displayed on the M5Stack screen to indicate the active configuration.
+The `layoutNames` array provides descriptive names for each PCB layout.
+These names are displayed on the M5Stack screen to indicate the active layout.

 ```
-const char* mapNames[MAX_MAPS] = {
+const char* layoutNames[MAX_LAYOUTS] = {
 "DEM w/ Power Header",
 "Plain DEM",
 "DEM w/ Pwr Hdr Tray State"